imgag/ClinCNV/README.md

 This software is distributed under [MIT licence](./LICENSE).

 ClinCNV is a part of [MegSAP](https://github.com/imgag/megSAP) pipeline.
-For the full functionality (CNV calls + various annotations for germline and somatic CNVs) we'd recommend to use it.

 ## About this software